kladskull/xEroS/README.md

 ## Status of the Project (Yes it's active!)
 Currently, the blockchain has not launched - it is however close to its first release version.
-I plan on launching it in the next month or two - once I have some of the higher priority tasks are done in the Github issues area of this project.
+I plan on launching it in the next month or two - once I have some higher priority tasks are done in the Github issues area of this project.

 ## Install